mongoid/mongoid_fulltext/README.md

   URL, for instance we might have "%C3%A9" which is how an "e-accute" ("é") gets passed through a web-browser.
 These are then changed to their UTF-8 equivalents (via the `CGI` gem) and then finally stripped, as before.
+* `update_if`: controls whether or not the index will be updated.
+This can be set to a symbol, string, or proc.
+If the result of evaluating the value is true, the index will be updated.
+** When set to a symbol, the symbol is sent to the document.
+** When set to a string, the string is evaluated within the document's instance.
+** When set to a proc, the proc is called, and the document is given to the proc as the first arg.
+** When set to any other type of object, the document's index will not be updated.

 Array filters
 -------------